TomWhite46/CRUDBackEnd/readme.md

 * Back-end testing with J-Unit and Mockito
 <br><br>
 # 3. Kanban Board
 The Kanban board for the Icelandic vocab project, hosted on Jira, is available at https://team-1624352109955.atlassian.net/jira/software/projects/CRUD/boards/2.
-Screenshot of spring after backend completed:
+Screenshot of Sprint after backend completed:
 ![Sprint Kanban board](https://i.imgur.com/gCsz36V.png)

 User stories were assigned to 2 overarching epics for frontend and backend: